640 South State StreetDover, Delaware 19901

 Liver problems can affect blood clotting, so you may also have a blood test to see if your blood clots normally.
 Women may get a pregnancy blood test.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

 If your acetaminophen drug level test is high, it means you may be at greater risk for liver damage and need treatment.
-Your doctor may repeat this test every four to six hours until you are out of danger.
+Your health care provider may repeat this test every 4 to 6 hours until you are out of danger.

 The results of the acetaminophen test appear in micrograms per milliliter (mcg/mL):

 A blood level of acetaminophen in the range of 10 to 20 mcg/mL is considered safe.

 A blood level of acetaminophen higher than 200 mcg/mL 4 hours after ingestion means there is risk for liver damage.

 If the test shows a level of 50 mcg/mL or greater 12 hours after you've taken the drug, there is still risk for liver damage.

 Overdose levels for children are based on age and weight.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.